|

 WHEAT:

-were solid at 518,141 mt.
-On the KC May chart, support is the 20-day moving
+short-term change.
+On the KC July chart, support is the 20-day moving average

 David Fiala can be reached at dfiala@futuresone.com